Beam search decoder

 2. Tokens with a logprob score less than beam_prune_topk_thresh (default 1.5) below the most likely token are ignored.

-Reducing beam_prune_score_thresh and beam_prune_topk_thresh increases pruning aggressiveness; setting them < 0 disables pruning.
+Reducing beam_prune_score_thresh, beam_prune_topk_thresh, and beam_final_emission_thresh increases pruning aggressiveness; setting them < 0 disables pruning.

 Adaptive beam search dynamically adjusts computation based on model confidence, using more compute when uncertain and behaving almost greedily when confident.